PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Experiments

-\myparagraph{Sample diversity of \texttt{PCoreSet}.} To visualize the sample diversity achieved by \texttt{PCoreSet}, we present probability heatmaps of both the initially labeled samples and those selected by various active learning strategies after the first round, as shown in \Cref{fig:heatmap}.
-The initial labeled set (1-shot per class) generally leads to correct classifications based on ground truth, though the probability distributions deviate from ideal values due to the influence of the teacher distillation signal.
-The heatmaps clearly show that \texttt{PCoreSet} selects samples with highly diverse probabilistic characteristics, effectively maximizing distributional coverage compared to the initial labeled set.
-We further visualize the selected images from the Caltech101 dataset in \Cref{fig:main_selected_samples_caltech}. \texttt{PCoreSet} selects not only visually distinct examples but also samples from different classes.
-Visualizations for other datasets are provided in \Cref{sec:qualitative_results}.
+\myparagraph{Sample diversity of \textbf{\texttt{PCoreSet}}.} To visualize the sample diversity of \textbf{\texttt{PCoreSet}}, we visualize probability heatmaps for the initial labeled set and for the samples selected after round~1 by each active-learning strategy (\Cref{fig:heatmap}).
+The heatmaps show that \textbf{\texttt{PCoreSet}} selects samples with highly diverse probability profiles, maximizing distributional coverage relative to the initial set.
+We also visualize selected images from Caltech101 in \Cref{fig:main_selected_samples_caltech}, where \textbf{\texttt{PCoreSet}} chooses visually distinct examples spanning many classes (see \Cref{sec:qualitative_results} for more cases).
+We believe this probabilistic and visual diversity helps us \textbf{select samples underrepresented in the probability space}, thereby more efficiently propagating the teacher's \emph{structured prediction bias} during distillation.